DevanshiJodhani/LinkedIn-Clone/README.md

 # LinkedIn Clone
-- I have created a LinkedIn clone Using React.js, firebase, styled components and redux.
+- I have created a LinkedIn clone using React.js, firebase, styled components, and redux.

 ## Features
 - This website includes functionality for logging in and logging out.